United States: Privacy

 The federal government, for example, has enacted detailed privacy and information security rules that apply to financial institutions regarding the use of information relating to individual consumers, even though the states are also authorised to regulate these same entities (with certain exceptions) with respect to the same information.
 As a result, an organisation can be subject to the laws of the state in which the organisation is located, as well as subject to the laws of other states in which the organisation conducts activity, and also subject to all of the federal laws regulating those activities.
 Moreover, state laws continue to be enforceable even if a national law regulates the same conduct, unless certain conflicts between the laws cannot be reconciled under certain principles of constitutional law.
 In that case, the national law prevails over, or pre-empts, the state or local law.

-Regulation in the United States focuses on information viewed as particularly sensitive on a sectoral basis, such as financial information, health information, consumer report information, information about children and information that can be used for identification theft or fraud.
+Regulation in the United States generally focuses on information viewed as particularly sensitive on a sectoral basis, such as financial information, health information, consumer report information, information collected online from children and information that can be used for identification theft or fraud.

 Title V of the Gramm–Leach–Bliley Act (1999) (GLBA) imposes privacy obligations on financial institutions with respect to the privacy of non-public personal information about consumers, including limiting disclosures of information to non-affiliated third parties.
 The GLBA also directs various financial regulators to prescribe information security standards for financial institutions with respect to the security of customer records and information.

 The GLBA is implemented functionally by certain financial regulators that have oversight authority over different types of financial institutions.
-In general, the Consumer Financial Protection Bureau (CFPB) has primary authority to implement the GLBA with respect to privacy, although this authority does not extend to certain types of financial institutions, such as broker-dealers.
-With respect to security, various regulators implement and enforce information security standards, including the federal banking agencies, the National Credit Union Administration, the Securities and Exchange Commission (SEC) and the Federal Trade Commission (FTC).
+In general, the Consumer Financial Protection Bureau (CFPB) has primary authority to implement the GLBA with respect to privacy, although this authority does not extend to certain types of financial institutions, such as broker-dealers and insurance companies.
+With respect to security, various financial regulators implement and enforce information security standards, including the federal banking agencies, the National Credit Union Administration, the Securities and Exchange Commission (SEC) and the Federal Trade Commission (FTC).

 Financial Privacy Rule